Refactoring Fortran

 Update John’s code to reduce the responsibilities of any procedures to one

-This can be achieved with the following diff
+This can be achieved with the changes shown in this commit

 contains